BijanProjects/BijanProjects.github.io/_teaching/2014-spring-teaching-1.md

 collection: teaching
 type: "Throughout my tenure as a Teaching Assistant (TA), I have contributed to both undergraduate and graduate-level courses.
 My responsibilities have ranged from supervising labs, conducting tutorials, grading assignments, and providing additional academic support to students."
 permalink: /teaching/
-venue: "Memorial University of Newfoundland, Department of Electrical and Computer Engineering, 2022-present"
+venue: "Memorial University of Newfoundland, Department of Electrical and Computer Engineering"
-date: ""
+date: "2024-09-01"
 location: "St. John's, Canada"
 ---